Skip to main content

 Overview

 This guide shows you how to automatically deploy your APIs to Apinizer using a modern CI/CD pipeline.
-The example scenario covers building Docker images with GitHub Actions, Kubernetes deployment with Jenkins, and API proxy management on Apinizer.
+The example scenario covers building Docker images with GitHub Actions, deploying to Kubernetes via Jenkins, and managing API proxies on Apinizer.

 TechnologyVersion